DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

 In the output it can be seen a list of two authors id and the calculated similarity between them, ordered in a descendant way by this similarity value, this would be helpful as it was said before to have a list of authors that work together a lot.
 But this is not 100% truthful because this similarity value would depend on the number of papers of the authors, so for instance it would not be the same a similarity of 0.5 between two authors that have 2 papers each and between two authors with 20 papers, so it is a relative value.

 ## Louvain
 In this case, we utilized the Louvain algorithm.
+The algorithm takes into account shared edges between nodes and looks for the highest modularity gain (i.e., a measure that assesses the best partitions of nodes between communities).
 This algorithm was useful for identifying communities of strongly connected papers, so when we projected only part of our graph (i.e., Paper nodes and `CITED_BY` edges), we were able to find different communities of papers based on the citations between them.
 In our case, the use of this algorithm could be applied in various contexts.
 For example, it could be interesting to find communities of papers that related to each other to identify joint research groups (i.e., papers that worked in similar areas).
 It could be also useful to find papers